 Contact the CLA office ASAP during business hours at [email protected].
 We can remove the message from the website to ensure it cannot be viewed online at a later date.
 However, we are not able to retract messages that have already been sent and landed in subscriber email boxes.
 Always use caution as a best practice.

 How do you place a vacation hold on your Listserv Account?

 The new CLA Listserv enables you to control your own settings, including halting delivery during vacations.
 Please go to http://clamail.ca and log in to update your profile — specifically “change email settings.”
-Change your settings to “web only” for when you do not want to receive Listserv messages to your email.
-Update to “one email per post” when you want to resume.
+Change your settings to “pause” for when you do not want to receive Listserv messages to your email.
+Update to “instant” or “daily digest” when you want to resume.

 Criminal Lawyers’ Association (CLA) Listserv Conditions of Use & Code of Conduct

 By participating in the listservs maintained by the Criminal Lawyers’ Association (CLA), whether by sending, receiving or reading messages, or being involved in the listserv in any other manner, I agree to the following:

 - I will not send, re-send or disseminate any material that is defamatory or otherwise actionable;

 - I will keep the contents of all messages that are distributed on the listservs confidential, and will not share the contents of messages with any person who is not a member of the Criminal Lawyers’ Association.
 I understand that the other members of the Criminal Lawyers’ Association rely on my undertaking as a fellow solicitor and member of the Law Society of Ontario to maintain confidentiality in their decision to use the listservs;